Contact required: Please submit your details here before deploying nodes.

 8551

-between Docker containers.
+between Docker containers. - Metrics on port

-The JSON-RPC interface runs on port 8545
+for checking health of the nodes. - The JSON-RPC interface runs on port

 within the Docker network but is not exposed externally by default for security reasons.